peterwei425/Judging-a-book-by-its-cover/README.md

 ### GAN

 We obtained a set of book covers whose popularity score are relatively higher in the list, and we fed a collection of 32,166 images to the DCGAN for training.
 We asked the generator to generate fake data from a vector of 100 uniformly random numbers, ranging from 0 to 1.
 Then, we fed the fake data to the discriminator with fake labels.
-As a result, a batch of 128 images were created in one of the epochs of our Deep Convolution Generative Adversarial Network(DCGAN).
+As a result, a batch of 128 images were created in one of the epochs of our (Deep Convolutional Generative Adversarial Network)DCGAN, which was shown below.
+For example, for the image circled in red, we can see two people sitting together facing the sea.

 ![](Photos/GAN.png)